Building Envelope Design Guide - Roofing Systems

 - Quality Control Guidelines for the Application of Thermoset Single-Ply Roof Membranes

-- Work hour limitations: If there are limitations to the hours or days that can be worked, this should be specified.
+Work Hour Limitations: If there are limitations to the hours or days that can be worked, this should be specified.

-- Storage areas: If there are limitations to on-site storage areas, this should be specified or shown on the drawings.
+Storage Areas: If there are limitations to on-site storage areas, this should be specified or shown on the drawings.

-- Materials: Avoid specifying unproven products.
+Materials: Avoid specifying unproven products.
 Specify that the manufacturer shall have produced the specified materials for a minimum of five years.

-If products are specified by referencing a product standard (such as ASTM), it may be appropriate in some instances to just list the standard.
+When referencing a product standard (such as ASTM), it may be appropriate in some instances to just list the standard.
 But many ASTM standards have grades, types or both within the standard.
 In these cases, the type and grade need to be specified.
 Also, additional information sometimes needs to be specified, such as product thickness.
 Products covered by some ASTM standards have a substantial range in physical properties.
 In some cases, it is appropriate to specify a physical property value(s) that is different from that specified in the standard so that a higher quality is obtained.
 However, this approach should not be used as a method to exclude essentially equal products just because one product has a slightly different value.

-- Protection of the completed work: If other construction work will occur over the new roof, or if other construction trades will be on the new roof, specify appropriate protection measures.
+Protection of the completed work: If other construction work will occur over the new roof, or if other construction trades will be on the new roof, specify appropriate protection measures.